Sacred Music of Holy Week 2026

 The Sanctus and Benedictus texts are from Old and New Testament scriptures.
 Isaiah witnesses the seraphim angels crying out Holy, Holy, Holy when he enters the temple.
 St. Matthew tells of Christ’s triumphant entry into Jerusalem with the crowd chanting Hosanna to the Son of David.
 The crowd further chanting Psalm 118, blessed is he who comes in the name of the Lord.

-In medival Europe, the Sanctus was sung following the Preface.
+The Sanctus was sung following the Preface.
 The Benedictus immediately followed as the Canon was recited in Latin by the priest.

 Sanctus, sanctus, sanctus Dominus Deus Sabaoth: